awsdocs/aws-deeplens-user-guide/doc_source/deeplens-extend.md

 + Anomaly detection models to detect the number of people walking in front of your store using Kinesis Data Analytics\.
 + A face detection and celebrity recognition application to identity VIPs around you using Amazon Rekognition\.

-In this exercise, you modify the project you previously created and edited \(see [Use Amazon SageMaker to Provision a Pre\-trained Model for a Sample Project](deeplens-train-model.md)\) to use the AWS IoT rules engine and an AWS Lambda function\.
+In this exercise, you modify the project you previously created and edited \(see [Use SageMaker to Provision a Pre\-trained Model for a Sample Project](deeplens-train-model.md)\) to use the AWS IoT rules engine and an AWS Lambda function\.

 **Topics**
 + [Create and Configure the Lambda Function](#deeplens-create-configure-lambda-function)